iamdurga/iamdurga.github.io/_posts/2022-06-10-single-layer-perceptron.md

     return w
 ```

-In below block of code shell we define the function `hebb_predict()` which helps to make prediction for hebbian learning model. `z` gives product of input vectors and weight we then put sum of these product into hard limiter activation function and then return output as y.
+The following block of code is for the activation function.
+In this example, we are using the threshold function as the activation function.
+If the values are greater than a certain threshold value, we assign class 1; otherwise, we set it to class 0.

 ```python